- Pursuing a Ph.D. or combined M.D./Ph.D. in the biomedical or behavioral sciences

 Benefits to Students

-The MARC Scholars will participate in a two-year program that includes academic, scientific and professional preparation leading to competitive eligibility for admission into Ph.D or M.D./Ph.D. programs.
+MARC Scholars participate in a two-year program* that includes academic, scientific and professional preparation leading to competitive eligibility for admission into Ph.D or M.D./Ph.D. programs.
 Benefits include:

 - Paid, long-term, mentored research training in the laboratories of faculty who are committed to comprehensive quality training of undergraduate researchers.